 If you have an appetite for more architectural marvels, here are our suggestions:

 Sikandra – the mausoleum of Akbar

 Itmad-ut-Daula – a beautiful mausoleum made entirely of marble

 A few other things to note:

-- Public transport is not great, best is to hire your own car rental with a driver.
+- Getting around: Public transport is not great, best is to hire your own car rental with a driver.
 Trust us when we tell you, you don’t want to drive yourself in Agra if you are a foreigner.

 - Food is great in Agra, especially the north indian mughlai food.
 Think tikkas, kebabs and garlic naan.

 And lastly, this city has been long neglected by the authorities even though it is rich in history and culture.
 So go with an open mindset, ignore some inconveniences and admire it for what it does offer.